Young Tech Man Starts Blog

 Learning & Remembering

 Writing is great and all, but back to the matter of being less dumb.
-There are many technical matters I’d like to assayBecause I’ll _assay _(from the French “to try, _essayer_”) to understand something and then write an _essay _about it, eh?
+There are many technical matters I’d like to assayBecause I’ll assay (from the French “to try, essayer ”) to understand something and then write an essay about it, eh?
 I am not fun at parties..
 The problem is my ability to seriously learn suffers outside of rigid academic structures.
 I also have a very poor memory.
 I need a way to force myself to really work with a problem so that I actually understand it.
 Once I’ve understood it, I need to remember it.

-Here’s , a PhD at Princeton and randomI think I found this on HackerNews, where I find a lot of things. internet person who is smarter than me but roughly doing the same thing:
+Here’s Gregory Gundersen , a PhD at Princeton and randomI think I found this on HackerNews, where I find a lot of things. internet person who is smarter than me but roughly doing the same thing:

 “Blogging is a public act.
 Anyone can read this.
 When I write a blog post, I imagine my supervisor, a respected colleague, or a future employer reading my explanation.
 These imagined readers force me to ask myself honestly if I understand what I am writing.
 How do I know when a post is done?
 I write until I stop having significant questions, until my imaginary audience stop raising their hands.
 The end result is that writing forces me to acknowledge and then work through my confusion.”